haifulness/restaurant_chat_bot/botkit/docs/readme.md

 |---  |---
 | message   | String or message object

 convo.say() is a specialized version of `convo.addMessage()` that adds messages to the _current_ thread, essentially adding a message dynamically to the conversation.
-This should only be used in simple cases, or when building a conversation lots of dynamic content.
+This should only be used in simple cases, or when building a conversation with lots of dynamic content.
 Otherwise, creating `threads` is the recommended approach.

 Call convo.say() several times in a row to queue messages inside the conversation.
 Only one message will be sent at a time, in the order they are queued.